aws/aws-advanced-go-wrapper/docs/user-guide/UsingTheGoWrapper.md

 ```

 > [!NOTE]
-> The plugins will be initialized and executed in the order they have been specified.
+> If `autoSortPluginOrder` has been set to false, the plugins will be initialized and executed in the order they have been specified.

 Provide the string `"none"` to disable all plugins: